A Timeless, Life-Changing Quest

 – inscribed on the Temple of Apollo at Delphi

-As George Saunders’ passionate statement makes clear, the benefits of coming to know our radiant center of love and strength are substantial, both to ourselves and to advancing the cause of humanity’s flourishing.
+As George Saunders’ passionate statement makes clear, the benefits of coming to know our radiant center of awareness, love and strength are substantial, both to ourselves and to advancing the cause of humanity’s flourishing.
 Connecting to our inner core is not a panacea – it will not make life trouble-free or eradicate its difficulties and tragedies.
 Nor is it easy to accomplish.
 But if we embrace the challenge and do the work, the connection to our inner core will progressively get stronger.
 And as it does, the following statements become increasingly true and operative in one’s life:

 - I become less driven by habits, compulsions and distractions.
 My awareness of alternative choices opens up and I can direct my attention where I choose.
 This empowers me think to more clearly and imaginatively and act more skillfully and appropriately.